TheSilvered/nest/README.md

 - [x] Object pools (optimization)
 - [x] Remove `is_done` function from iterators & return special object with `get_val`
+- [ ] Strings that index to actual characters
 - [ ] Add iterator variants in `stdsequtil.nest` of
   - [x] `map`
   - [x] `filter`